 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.

 - Longer lasting: Gets more shots (295 versus 235) out of a single battery charge.

 - More modern: Was introduced somewhat (7 months) more recently.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the G9X Mark II or the M100 handle or perform in practice.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the G9X Mark II or the M100 handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

-|Canon G9 X Mark II (⇒ rgt)||..||75/100||4.5/5||4.5/5||4.5/5||2017||529||latest||check|
+Expert reviews: Canon G9 X Mark II vs M100

 The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons